PetitGrigri/OpenClassrooms-Express-MOOC/README.md

 - 1.6 : Handdle Post and Get
 - 2.1 : Add MongoDB, Mongo-express (with docker-compose) and mongoose
 - 2.2 : Add Thing model
+- 2.3 : The API can create Thing, Get all Things on get a specific Thing

 ## Dependencies
 - angular cli (npm install -g @angular/cli)